 Convenience Features That Are Nice to Have

-New innovations in dryer features have driven the appliance cost considerably, but warranties have generally stayed the same at 1 - 2 years, depending on the manufacturer.
-If you are buying a higher priced model, you may want to consider an extended warranty from the dealer for your new dryer.
+Innovations in dryer features have driven the appliance cost considerably, but warranties have generally stayed the same at one to two years, depending on the manufacturer.
+If you are buying a higher-priced model, you may want to consider an extended warranty from the dealer for your new dryer.
 However, you should ensure that dryer servicing will be available in your area and that technicians are qualified for your particular dryer's make and model.

 Need a Washer to Go With Your Dryer?